Tantrums in 13 month old

 The more control toddlers -- and your son is one, now -- have over their own lives, the less they need to be defiant.
 So you may find that he will "tantrum" less if you let him make as many choices and have as much say as possible in his life (food, clothes, toys, etc.) Please check out the Toddlers section of this website for more ideas on managing toddlers.

 Does that mean you just have to give in to everything he wants?
 Of course not.
 You'll find yourself setting lots of limits.
-But you can usually set them with empathy, so he at least feels understood.
+But if you can set them with empathy, at least he will feel understood, so he's less likely to resist your limits.

 This mean you'll have to be very creative as a parent now.
 Think of it as Parenting Aikido, granting his need for independence but still meeting your need as the parent to keep things safe.
 For instance, give him the power to choose between two choices that are both ok with you.
 "We have to get in the car now.
 Do you want to climb in yourself?" (you may have to assist) "Or do you want me to put you in?"